YuviDevStudio/nextjs-obsidian-blog/posts/yet-another-blog-post.md

 ## Examples of Images

 Both types of image insert syntax work as well.
+This image is set as the featured image for this post:

 You can insert images as regular markdown syntax:
 ![](/images/test_image_1.jpg)